chekanov/ZWIBuilder/README.md

 ARUN https://factseek.org/r/wikipedia.php?q=Quark

-The program is in progress.
+The program is in progress for the KSF foundation.